 Penalty type: Insufficient legal basis for data processing

 The Hamburg Data Protection Authority fined H&M €30 million for employee-related offenses.
 One of the most notable violations was recording and storing recorded one-on-one conversations with employees and using details provided in those conversations to make decisions regarding the employees.
-It was the largest fine imposed by the Hamburg DPA under GDPR.
+It was the largest fine imposed by the Hamburg DPA under the General Data Protection Regulation (GDPR).

 Lessons to learn:

-• Collecting and storing extensive personal data about your employee’s personal lives is a violation of GDPR and their civil rights.
+- Collecting and storing extensive personal data about your employee’s personal lives is a violation of the GDPR and their civil rights.

 Year issued: 2020